adolfoeliazat/jython-jar-dist/README.md

 [Jython][1] is Python on the JVM.
 It can be easily [downloaded][2] and run anywhere there is Java.
 There are many reasons to use Jython.
-If someone using Jython is less familiar with Java as a platform this information may be helpful
+If someone using Jython is less familiar with Java as a platform this information may be helpful.

 The intention of this repository is to outline some of the issues associated with packaging a Jython application into a single distributable jar file and